Skip to main content Skip to footer

 Tracking focusEngagement metrics and lead scoringStage progression and deal velocity

-These strategies turn basic tracking into an edge over your competition.
+These strategies below turn basic tracking into an edge over your competition.
 Each one tackles specific challenges that stall deals and helps you build predictable revenue.
 They help you prioritize the right deals, keep momentum, and close more revenue.

-Strategy 1: Score and prioritize high-value opportunities
+Strategy 1: score and prioritize high-value opportunities

 Not all opportunities deserve equal attention, which is why effective prospecting and qualification are critical.
 Scoring helps you focus limited time on deals most likely to close with the highest value.
 Good scoring weighs multiple factors:

-• Company fit indicators: Industry alignment, company size, technology stack compatibility
+• Company fit indicators: industry alignment, company size, technology stack compatibility.

-• Engagement signals: Email response rates, meeting attendance, content consumption patterns
+• Engagement signals: email response rates, meeting attendance, content consumption patterns.

-• Stakeholder involvement: C-level participation, multiple department engagement, champion identification
+• Stakeholder involvement: C-level participation, multiple department engagement, champion identification.

-• Competitive position: Whether you’re the incumbent, primary option, or competing against established vendors
+• Competitive position: whether you’re the incumbent, primary option, or competing against established vendors.

 AI-powered scoring goes further — it spots patterns humans miss.
 Machine learning models consider hundreds of variables simultaneously — from communication sentiment to seasonal buying patterns — updating scores as new information arrives.
-When monday CRM’s AI analyzes your historical deal data, it surfaces opportunities matching successful patterns and automatically flags high-potential deals that might otherwise get overlooked.

-Strategy 2: Build pipeline stages that reflect your actual sales process
+Strategy 2: build pipeline stages that reflect your actual sales process

 Generic pipeline templates don’t work.
 Your sales process is unique.
 Your stages should mirror how your team actually sells, not how a consultant thinks you should sell.
 Start by mapping what really happens in successful deals, not what you wish happened, as part of your overall sales strategy.